 “He’s still upset.
 He feels he really never dealt with being killed, since he found you immediately after his body died.”

-“It’s about something that happened to me while I had him locked out of my heart this fall.
+“It’s about something that happened to me while he was locked out of my heart this summer.
 My flashback last night was the first time he experienced it.
 I was raped.”

 “What?” he’s too shocked for words.